 Vegan Christmas Main Dish

-We have many great main dish recipes like Vegan Pot Pie, Vegan Lentil Loaf, or Vegan Beef Stew to make as the main attraction.
+We have many great main dish recipes like Vegan Pot Pie, Vegan Lentil Loaf, Vegan Beef Stew or Vegan Pot Roast to make as the main attraction.
 However, since this is our FAVORITE list of Vegan Christmas Recipes, we must encourage you to make our Vegan Shepherd’s Pie.
 See?
 It is perfect after our creamy Pumpkin Soup.

 It is a light veggie stew filling, so no legumes, no grains, and no nuts topped with creamy mashed potatoes.
 This recipe is our Classic Vegan Mashed Potato recipe with CELERY ROOT.
 We only add as much as not to deviate from the potato taste, but to get an extra zing at the end.
 They make your mashed potatoes so unique that your guests will wonder: “Why does your version taste more flavorful than their usual recipe?”